basisproject/paper/src/03-regions.md

 All regional parameters will always be publicly available for review by any member of the region.
 The full list of regional parameters is as follows:

 - Worker hourly wages (more on how this is defined in [Chapter 4](#wages-and-wage-calculations))
+- Worker minimum average weekly hours to be considered members
 - Wage reduction dampening rate/delay
 - Productivity rate value range (eg, between 0.5 and 1.5, or 0.8 and 1.2, etc)
 - Sales tax percentage (both in-region and extra-region sales tax)